MaciejGawel/strangler/strangle/microservices.md

    ---

-   **NOTE:** You may need to wait before Review service is registered in Eureka.
-   During this period, Proxy server may be failing.
+   **NOTE:** You may need to wait before the Review service is registered in Eureka.
+During this period, the Proxy server may be failing.

    ---

 ### Step 6: Create Details and Product services

 Repeat the above steps for Details and Product services.
-When all services are migrated, you can disable bookinfo service.
+When all services are migrated, you can disable the bookinfo service.

 [1]: https://start.spring.io/